Application deadline: February 1, 2019 at 2:00pm

 A crucial element for student success in a rigorous Medical Radiography program is the capability of academic achievement.
 A student’s history of academic performance is indicative of future academic achievement.
 Applicants will be evaluated based on their overall college GPA.

 Prerequisite and support courses for the program provide students with a solid foundation of knowledge and are essential for success in the program.
 Before submitting the application, all required prerequisite courses must be completed with at least a ‘C’ grade and an overall 2.7 prerequisite GPA.
 Science courses (BIOL 2320/25 and BIOL 2420/25) must have been completed within the last 7 years.
 According to Dixie State University policy, students may test out of prerequisite courses.
-Program eligibility will be determined based on GPA and completion of the following courses:
+Program eligibility will be determined based on GPA and completion of the prerequisite courses.

 PSB Health Occupations Aptitude Exam is no longer a requirement for the Radiography Program and has been replaced by a panel interview for the top 20-25 highest-scoring applicants.
 The maximum score for this interview is 25 points, replacing the possible 25 points from the PSB Exam.